anantcodes/anantcodes/README.md

 ABOUT ME

-I'm Anant , a tech enthusiast , an app developer , an open-source contributor and a competitive programmer.I always look forward to learn and explore .
+I'm Anant , a tech enthusiast , an app developer , an open-source contributor and a competitive programmer.
+I always look forward to learn and explore.
-I am currently pursuing Btech in Computer Science Engineering from SRM Institute of Science and Technology , Chennai.
+I am currently pursuing Btech in Computer Science Engineering from SRM Institute of Science and Technology, Chennai.

-- I’m looking to collaborate on **Flutter** , **Kotlin** and **Swift** projects.
+- I’m looking to collaborate on **Flutter**, **Kotlin** and **Swift** projects.
 - Connect with me **LinkedIn** : https://www.linkedin.com/in/anantkanchan/
 - View my **Blogs** here : https://medium.com/@anant4265
 - View my **Apps** on Google Play Store : https://play.google.com/store/apps/developer?id=ANANT+KANCHAN